MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 In this case, we're expanding navigation from *microsoft.com* to also include *learn.microsoft.com*.

-Once you exit playmode, you will find an asset called *\"WebViewAllowedDomains.asset\"* in your top-level *Assets* folder.
+Once you exit playmode, you will find an asset called *"WebViewAllowedDomains.asset"* in your top-level *Assets* folder.

 ![WebSlate allowed domains asset](../../media/webview-developer-guide/allowed-domains-asset.png)

 Clicking on this asset will give you the list of extra domains you visited, beyond the domain of your initial URL.
-You can right click, copy, and then paste the values into the \"Allowed Domains\" field of the WebSlate component.
+You can right click, copy, and then paste the values into the "Allowed Domains" field of the WebSlate component.

 ![Copy allowed domains](../../media/webview-developer-guide/copy-allowed-domains.png)
 ![Paste allowed domains](../../media/webview-developer-guide/paste-allowed-domains.png)

+>[!Note]
->[!Note] This option is impossible to enable in uploaded scenes.
-Leaving the \"Collect Allowed Domains\" enabled will NOT remove the restriction in your final scene.
+> This option is impossible to enable in uploaded scenes.
+Leaving the "Collect Allowed Domains" enabled will NOT remove the restriction in your final scene.
 However, your allowed domains list will persist and will allow navigation, as long as the domains are added to the WebSlate.

 ### Manually add domains

-If you already know which domains you will need, you can manually add them to the WebSlate by expanding the \"Allowed Domains\" drop-down and adding your supplemental domains to the list in the Unity GUI.
+If you already know which domains you will need, you can manually add them to the WebSlate by expanding the "Allowed Domains" drop-down and adding your supplemental domains to the list in the Unity GUI.

 ![Manually adding allowed domains with the plus button](../../media/webview-developer-guide/allowed-domains-manual.png)